How to stay safe on the internet

 Don’t share personal information

-- Any identifying information about yourself should always be kept private (e.g your full name, mobile number, email address, or physical address)
+- Any identifying information about yourself should always be kept private (e.g. your full name, mobile number, email address, or physical address).
+This is rule number one for being safe on the internet.
+If you are asked for personal details it’s likely to be a phishing scam.
+What is phishing?
+Learn more here.

 - Don’t share your passwords either.
 Make sure they’re hard for others to guess, and combine letters and numbers.
-Keep passwords to yourself, change them regularly, and don’t have the same one password for everything…be original!
+Keep passwords to yourself, change them regularly, and don’t have the same one password for everything… be original!
+Or use a password manager, more on that in a moment…

 Check your privacy settings